lawrie/MuraxArduino/README.md

 ### Not implemented

-AnalogReference is a no op.

-The analogReadResolution and analogWriteResolution methods are no ops.
+The analogReadResolution, analogWriteResolution and analogReference methods are no ops.

-The Stroing toFloat method is not supported.
+The String toFloat method is not supported.

 USB classes are not supported.